Fiat Trattori

 F.I.A.T.
 Trattori S.P.A.

-their tractor concept, and in 1918 the history of Fiat Trattori began, when it launched its first tractor - the Fiat 702.
+As the world war ended in 1917, F.I.A.T. decided to finalize their tractor concept, and in 1918 the history of Fiat Trattori began, when it launched its first tractor - the Fiat 702.

 The tractor was manufactured alongside cars and trucks in Fiat's Turin factory, and used a for the time advanced unit construction, with the engine from Fiat's 3.5 ton trucks.
 The 6.2 liter four cylinder petrol engine offered 30 hp, or 25 hp if run on paraffin.